54 Rooms in a House: Design Inspiration for Your Home

 35. Study Room

 Studying at home has numerous perks, including a comfortable environment and access to a fridge to keep you nourished.
-But it can also have numerous distractions, making it easy to procrastinate — underscoring the value of a quiet room dedicated to focused work or academic activities.
+Distractions can make it easy to procrastinate, which shows why it’s important to have a quiet room for focused work or studying.
 The space should include a desk and chairs (especially if you'll be collaborating with others at times) and smart storage.

 An inspiring environment is key to productivity, so pay attention to the room's color palette and accessories.
 Consider framing an inspirational quote that will motivate you when the going gets tough.